bsmith89/strain-corr/doc/manuscript/manuscript.md

 ### Pangenome profiling

+For the work presented here, we ran MIDAS v3
+Using Bowtie2
-For the work presented here, we ran MIDAS v3 as follows.
-Using Bowtie2 v2.5.1 throughout, a single reference index was built for 627 species using `midas build_bowtie2db --prune_centroids --remove_singleton`.
+v2.5.1 throughout, a single reference index was built for 627 species using `midas build_bowtie2db --prune_centroids --remove_singleton`.
 Paired-end reads for each sample were aligned to this index using ` midas run_genes --aln_speed sensitive --aln_extra_flags '--mm --ignore-quals' --total_depth 0`.
+To maximize our sensitivity to divergent strains and at low abundance we did not use any of MIDAS's default filters in calculating depths.
-Mean mapping depth was calculated using `samtools depth` and summed up at the 75% ANI OGF level.
+Instead, mean mapping depth was calculated using `samtools depth` and summed up at the 75% ANI OGF level.

 ### Reference genomes and species marker genes